 - The aim of this mission is that by 2024 all young people in need are entitled to a personal mentor and all young Londoners have access to quality local youth activities. - Many young Londoners face barriers to realising their potential.
 They need support in developing their confidence, their social skills, boosting their mental health, and improving their educational and employment prospects. - On top of this, many of London's young people have experienced increased mental illness, stress, and trauma as a result of the pandemic.
-Their educational, training, and employment experiences and prospects, have been negatively affected too. - The mission recognises_the value of youth work, mentoring, and encouraging positive relationships between youth practitioners and young people in need.
+Their educational, training, and employment experiences and prospects, have been negatively affected too. - The mission recognises the value of youth work, mentoring, and encouraging positive relationships between youth practitioners and young people in need.
 Youth practitioners have a big influence on maintaining positive mental health for young people, as well as their physical health and safety.
+Their

-Their essential work has been all too often undervalued in the past.
-London's youth practitioners will be central to delivering this mission. - Where projects are working with young people not in education, employment or training (NEET) or at risk of NEET, we would expect mentoring to be a key feature of the provision.
+- essential work has been all too often undervalued in the past.
+London's youth practitioners will be central to delivering this mission. - Where projects are working with young people, we would expect mentoring to be a key feature of the provision.
 In particular, we would like to see projects where trusted individuals provide personal mentoring and tailored support that focuses on young people facing the greatest barriers to realising their potential.
-This could include a range of social skills, mental health support, educational and employment skills or a combination of all. - Supporting young people at key transition points from age 16 to 2017 should also be a key priority for projects working under Investment Priority 1.2.
+This could include a range of social skills, mental health support, educational and employment skills or a combination of all.